stfil-io/stfil-docs/docs/fdo/vote/mechanism.md

-# 投票机制
+# Voting mechanism

- 1. STFIL Snapshot 被选为投票工具；
+ 1. STFIL Snapshot was selected as a voting tool;

- 2.  不需要支付gas；
+ 2. No need to pay gas;

- 3.  确保透明度；
+ 3.  ensure transparency;

- 4.  将治理参与扩大到所有 FDAO 持有者；
+ 4. Extend governance participation to all FDO holders;